How to Start a Self-Hosted Chain

 Configure Your Chain

-Pinnacle Chain can be configured for throughput, cost, and other decentralization tradeoffs.
-The following steps are intended for standard configuration of Pinnacle Chain.
+DEVIUM Chain can be configured for throughput, cost, and other decentralization tradeoffs.
+The following steps are intended for standard configuration of DEVIUM Chain.

 Setup Key Management and Privileged Roles